Opinion | Why Trump's citizenship census question is as concerning as Russian collusion

 The last time there was any hint of White House interference in the census process, House oversight Republicans, led by my boss at the time Darrell Issa, went into full attack mode, lambasting the effort as a “shamefully transparent attempt by your Administration to politicize the Census Bureau and manipulate the 2010 Census.”
 So incensed were Republicans that they even introduced a resolution calling on the commerce secretary to “use all legal and reasonable means to count every living person” in the 2010 census.

 By the way, that resolution made no mention of citizenship or legal status.
-Remember this history as Republicans leap t Ross’ defense.
+Remember this history as Republicans leap to Ross’ defense.

 For more than a year, Democrats have been trying to get Wilbur Ross in front of the House Oversight Committee.
 Republicans resisted.
 They rejected numerous calls for hearings and subpoenas.
 But they won’t be able to protect him from accountability anymore.